Volunteer management tools can help your nonprofit reach both tech-savvy and non-tech savvy senior volunteers.

 The use case for non-tech-savvy seniors

-Volunteer management tools can also help volunteer coordinators reach senior volunteers who do not use communication tools such as email, text, and social media.
+Tools to help manage volunteers can also help volunteer coordinators reach senior volunteers who do not use communication tools such as email, text, and social media.
 Volunteer coordinators can use volunteer management tools to easily enter information for volunteers registering over the phone.
 The capabilities of volunteer management solutions allow supporters the flexibility of registering for volunteer opportunities in a way they are comfortable doing so.

 Volunteer Management Tools Allow Volunteer Coordinators to Focus on Personal Relationships

 Relationship building is one of the primary reasons that seniors volunteer.
 Many are looking to help the community and build friendships at the same time.
 Today’s seniors come from a generation in which face to face interaction was the primary means of communication, and they value this type of interaction.